firstnamejonas/learn-coding-decider/README.md

-ReadMe - ‚Is coding for me?‘:

 # [LEARN CODING DECIDER](https://firstnamejonas.github.io/learn-coding-decider)

-Welcome to Learn Coding Decider, a web application designed to help you answer the common question: "Is Coding for me?"
+Welcome to Learn Coding Decider, a web application designed to help you answer the common question: **"Is Coding for me?"**
 The heart of the site is the Decider, an interactive decision tree that guides users through a series of questions to help them determine if pursuing programming as a future career path is the right choice.
 The ultimate goal is to encourage users to sign up for a newsletter, fostering a connection for ongoing guidance and support.

 ![screenshot](documentation/mockup.png)